-Intersection Peak Hour Level of Service Today Peak Hour Level of Service with Proposed Lane Reductions
+Intersection

-Antioch Road C C
+Antioch Road

-W 55th Street A В
+, W 55th Street

-W 57th Street A A
+, W 57th Street

-W 58th Street A A
+, W 58th Street

-W 58th Terrace A Α
+1 W 58th Terrace

-Johnson Drive C D
+, Johnson Drive

 Table 02 - Change in peak level of service with proposed lane reductions

 No significant change in traffic is expected.
 This suggests that the street can be narrowed to provide additional amenities and facilities without any change to traffic flow.
 Other similar streets in the area with similar or higher traffic volume have recently been converted including Nieman Road in Shawnee, Mission Road in Prairie Village, and Nall Avenue in Overland Park.